-This program presents current tools and concepts related to evaluating leveraged and highly leveraged acquisitions and designing appropriate financing.
-In this two day course, we consider the choice between debt, equity or other securities, how to fully exploit the debt capacity of the firm, and what types of financing best suit both buyer and seller objectives.
+This program presents an introduction to current tools and concepts related to evaluating M&A, highly leveraged restructurings, and designing appropriate financing.
+In this two-and-half day course (one full day – one evening – one full day), we consider valuation and the choice between debt, equity or other securities, how to fully exploit the debt capacity of the firm, and what types of financing best suit both buyer and seller objectives.
 We combine these perspectives with an emphasis on the creation of value for equity holders, mezzanine investors and bankers.
-Additional attention is given to the analysis of SMEs.

-The program begins with an overview of acquisition finance and a discussion of how leverage can create or destroy value.
-Following this, lecture and case discussions present a framework for the analysis of highly leveraged transactions.
+The program begins with an overview of valuation methods relevant to acquisition finance and a discussion of how leverage can create or destroy value.
+The program then proceeds with lectures and case discussions to present a framework for the analysis of highly leveraged transactions.
 Particular attention is given to capital structure considerations.
-The second day of the program continues with the practical application of deal design and a discussion of risk mitigation in M&A deals, the link between theory and practice and the practical application of deal design.
+During the evening session a guest speaker will present an anatomy of an actual M&A case relating the concepts covered during the day to a real-world scenario.
+The second day of the program continues with a discussion of risk mitigation in M&A deals, the link between theory and practice and the practical application of M&A deal design.